Mike Saul

 Patients will need to wear a special type of corset to protect the affected area for around six weeks, during which time many people are unable to stand up straight.
 In addition, side effects often include bruising, swelling, raised scars and numbness.

-According to AEDIT, many surgeons would rate a tummy tuck a 4-6 out of 10 in terms of pain.
+According to AEDIT, many plastic surgeons would rate a tummy tuck a 4-6 out of 10 in terms of pain.

 Speaking to Women’s Health about her painful experience recovering from an abdominoplasty, Erin S. said: “I could not roll over, sit up or grab anything further than a few inches away.
 I needed help standing, getting repositioned in bed, basically everything.”